anitcd/wlca/README.md

 To generate dummy data on your own:
 > python generateData.py

+If the input data has no replications (i.e., all instances are unique), simply assume a weight of 1 for each instance (i.e., set all weights in `<dataWeights.txt>` to 1).
 While working with data with replications e.g. PCCIU, we follow:

 _STEP 1_ - filter data: Remove patients with duplicate LTC combinations and keep patID mapping who have the same combinations.